ThomasBourany/thomasbourany.github.io/_pages/publications.md

 author_profile: true
 ---

-Please find below the different research project I have worked on.
+Please find below the different research projects I have worked on.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>